Seven Years On, Brittany Murphy’s Death Remains A Mystery

 — Brittany Murphy ET (@EtBrittany) January 23, 2017

 The reports were rejected by Murphy’s mother, who argued that traces of toxic mold were never found in her daughter’s home.
 Even though the environmental review of Brittany Murphy’s house was conducted by the authorities, the results were never known to the public.
-Later, Angelo Bertolotti, Brittany’s father appealed to the Government to conduct further tests to ascertain the circumstances under which water had died.
-Brittany Murphy’s father claimed that the toxicology report had attributed his daughter’s death to antimony and barium poisoning, yet E! reported that the actresses mother rubbished the claims, adamant that there was no substantial evidence to prove that there was anything untoward about Brittany Murphy’s death.
+Later, Angelo Bertolotti, Brittany’s father, appealed to the government to conduct further tests to ascertain the circumstances under which his daughter had died.
+Brittany Murphy’s father claimed that the toxicology report had attributed his daughter’s death to antimony and barium poisoning, yet E! reported that the actress’ mother discounted the claims, adamant that there was no substantial evidence to prove that there was anything untoward about Brittany Murphy’s death.

 “His claims are based on the most flimsy of evidence and are more of an insult than an insight into what really happened.”